Jake30123/jake-hamilton-portfolio/_portfolio/project2.md

 ##### Motor Integration
 Integrating an aftermarket motor made with Chinese manufacturing standards into a 28-year-old Japanese ATV was really hard.
 The biggest challenge I faced was making a spline adapter that went between the motor's output shaft and the rear differential's input shaft.

 I created four different adapter designs before I found the perfect fit for the splines.
-I made the first three adapters to try and fit the motor to a 90-degree gearbox and have the motor transversely mounted, but I could never get the gears to mesh correctly.
+I made the first three adapters to try to fit the motor to a 90-degree gearbox and have the motor transversely mounted, but I could never get the gears to mesh correctly.
 I then switched to having the motor mounted inline with the driveshaft, which worked much better.

 <img src="assets/img/atv/spv1.png" alt="CAD drawing of spline adapter version 1" width="49%" /> <img src="assets/img/atv/spv2.png" alt="CAD drawing of spline adapter version 4" width="49%" />
 *Spline adapter v1 (left) and spline adapter v4 (right).*